Welcome to Get Set North Events,

 If you withdraw from the event at any stage before the finish, please inform an event marshal.
 This is for your own safety, and to save us from searching for you out on the course.
 If you cannot complete a stage, but wish to continue with the other disciplines in the event, you may do so, but you will be disqualified from overall results.
 You must inform an event marshal of this as soon as you are able to do so, and don’t forget to return your chip at the finish enclosure

-So that spectators can make the most of their day at the Lake Side (however this private property so you are asked to respect the landowners privacy and brier stud) they are encouraged to watch the swim section of the event and then make their way up to the Finish area at the school to cheer on their competitors as they run past the finish at each run lap and at the end of their race.
+So that spectators can make the most of their day at the Lake Side (however this is private property so you are asked to respect the landowners privacy and Brier stud) they are encouraged to watch the swim section of the event and then make their way up to the Finish area at the school to cheer on their competitors as they run past the finish at each run lap and at the end of their race.

 Spectators are welcome to line the roadside to cheer passing cyclists but should not offer any form of assistance to the riders such as offering drinks bottles or assisting with mechanical problems.